The Hardcore Holidayoff

 “You… you little.
 I thought minions weren’t even allowed to have coffee.”

 “Yeah, that is what Order just told you, isn’t it?” the barista notes sassily, winning a snicker from one of the chef minions preparing a flatbread behind her.
-“Turns out the Head Roasters is pretty cool with coffee if it’s respecting people’s religious preferences and all that.”
+“Turns out the Head Roasters is pretty cool with coffee if it’s respecting people’s religious preferences and all that – holidays only, for now.”

 Harmony inhales as if to question that further, but decides to drop it.
 She’ll never understand them.
 “Okay, so can you like,” Harmony stops to weigh her next words.
 “Give us some drinks?”